 JESUS, THE GOD-MAN-ANGEL OF JEHOVAH’S WITNESSES OR ARMSTRONG’S ‘LESSER’ GOD?

-Some also say Jesus is not God but rather, the archangel Michael, while others blasphemously allege Jesus is Lucifer, the Morning Star.
-Jesus is God, not a star, (Heb.
+Others blasphemously allege that Jesus is Lucifer, the ‘morning star,’ but Jesus is God, not a star, (Heb.
 1:1-14.)
 Both fallen and holy angels are identified in the Bible as “stars,” (Job 38:7; Rev. 8:10-11.)
 This is why Isa.
-14:12 identifies the fallen Lucifer as the “Morning Star;” the false light-bringer.
-Sadly, even born again believers call Jesus “the bright and morning star in their hearts.”
-Yet, the Holy Spirit indwells believers, not a “star.”
-They get this from uncontextual verses such as Rev. 2:2:28 and 2 Pt.
+14:12 identifies the fallen Lucifer as “son of the morning” or the “morning star;” the false light-bringer.
+Sadly, even born again believers call Jesus “the bright and morning star in their hearts,” while only God the Holy Spirit indwells true believers, not angels or a “star.”
+They get this from uncontextual verses such as Rev. 2:28 and 2 Pt.
 1:19.
-But these two verses, which suggest Jesus is the “bright and morning star in our hearts,” cannot be part of the contextual truth of God’s Word, because in the context of “all truth,” stars are angels.
-What’s more, Jesus is not the “elder, spirit brother of Satan,” as Mormonism believes.
-Jesus is God and Satan is a mere creature of Jesus, who chose to “corrupt his own wisdom” and thus, became the “fallen morning star,” (Ezk.
-28:16-17.)
+However, those two verses, which suggest that Jesus is the “bright morning star,” cannot be part of the truth of God’s Word, because ‘stars’ are Jesus’ created angels.

 Heb.
 1:1-14 proves that Jesus is the Creator God of all the angels and the whole universe.
-During Old Testament times, “God spoke to [His Old Covenant, physical nation] through His [human] prophets, but in the [New Testament Covenant,] God has spoken to us by His Son, [Who did not simply ‘speak’ God’s Word, but always was, and will be the Word of God Himself,] Whom He appointed... lawful Owner of all things… Being [in the form of a Man,] the Brightness of His glory and the express Image of God’s Person; upholding all things by the Word of His power…” (Heb 1:1-3.)
+During Old Testament times, “God spoke to [His Old Covenant, physical nation] through His [human] prophets, but in the [New Testament Covenant,] God has spoken to us by His Son, [Who did not simply ‘speak’ God’s Word, but always was, and will be the Word of God Himself,] Whom He appointed... lawful Owner of all things… Being [in the complete form of a Man,] the Brightness of His glory and the express Image of God’s Person; upholding all things by the Word of His power…” (Heb 1:1-3.)

-The whole Bible teaches that Jesus Is, Was, and always Will Be God the Creator Himself, (Heb.
+The whole Bible teaches Jesus Is, Was, and always Will Be God the Creator Himself, (Heb.
 1:1-14.)
 1 Tim.
-3:16, “God was revealed [shown or made visible] in the flesh…” John 1:1, “[Before all time] was the Word, [Jesus,] and the Word was with God, and the Word was [and Is] God.
+3:16, “God was revealed [shown or made visible and tangible] in the flesh…” God fully inhabited His Son’s completely human body, (Col. 2:9-10.)
+John 1:1-14, “[Before all time] was the Word, [Jesus,] and the Word was with God, and the Word was [and Is] God.
 He was present with God originally...
-(Verse 14,) And the Word became flesh and dwelt among us, and we beheld His glory, [He remained God at the same time.]”
+(Verse 14,) And the Word became flesh [or fully human] and dwelt among us, and we beheld His glory, [He remained fully God at the same time.]”